QwenLM/Qwen3-Coder/README.md

 > This model supports only non-thinking mode and does not generate ``<think></think>`` blocks in its output.
 Meanwhile, specifying `enable_thinking=False` is no longer required.**
 >
 ### 👉🏻 Chat with Qwen3-Coder-480B-A35B-Instruct

-You can just write several lines of code with `transformers` to chat with Qwen3-Coder-480B-A35B-Instruct.
-Essentially, we build the tokenizer and the model with `from_pretrained` method, and we use generate method to perform chatting with the help of chat template provided by the tokenizer.
+You can just write several lines of code with `transformers` and SGLang to chat with Qwen3-Coder-480B-A35B-Instruct.
+Essentially, for `transformers`, we build the tokenizer and the model with `from_pretrained` method, and we use generate method to perform chatting with the help of chat template provided by the tokenizer.
 Below is an example of how to chat with **Qwen3-Coder-480B-A35B-Instruct**:

 ```python
 from transformers import AutoModelForCausalLM, AutoTokenizer